 "Just making sure," Zax said, annoyed.
 Arcana smiled at his annoyance and stood up, smoothing her black miniskirt, then letting her hands lightly clutch the bars.
 She was tall, so it was a little difficult standing upright in such a small cage, but she managed.
 "You were once good, but you changed.
 You turned to the wrong side."
 Arcana didn't answer him.
 She hated his questions.
 When he realized that yet again, Arcana was being difficult, he moved to a new question.
 "And Duke?"

 "What about him?"
 Arcana asked.

 "He doesn't want to join the team until he finds out why you're evil."

-"A lot of kids died," Arcana said, trying her best to be vague.
+"Who says Arcana's evil?"
+Arcana said, trying her best to be vague.
 She didn't want to talk about this, especially to Zax!